MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/naming-conventions-for-computer-domain-site-ou.md

   - Do not use an acronym or an abbreviation as a domain name.
 Users may have difficulty recognizing the business unit that an acronym represents.

-  - Avoid the use of underscores (_) in domain names as applications might be very RFC obedient and reject the name, and will not install or work in your domain, and you might experience problems with older DNS servers.
+  - Avoid the use of underscores (_) in domain names.
+Applications might be very RFC obedient and reject the name, and will not install or work in your domain.
+And you might experience problems with older DNS servers.

   - Do not use the name of a business unit or of a division as a domain name.
 Business units and other divisions will change, and these domain names can be misleading or become obsolete.